Gdoc/Admin

 The freely available economics textbook The Economy: Economics for a Changing World explains this as follows: "A person or country has comparative advantage in the production of a particular good, if the cost of producing an additional unit of that good relative to the cost of producing another good is lower than another person or country’s cost to produce the same two goods."

-At the individual level, comparative advantage explains why you might want to delegate tasks to someone else, even if you can do those tasks better and faster than them.
+At the individual level, comparative advantage explains why you might want to delegate tasks to someone else, even if you can do those tasks better and faster than they can.
 This may sound counterintuitive, but it is not: If you are good at many things, it means that investing time in one task has a high opportunity cost, because you are not doing the other amazing things you could be doing with your time and resources.
-So, at least from an efficiency point of view, you should specialize on what you are best at, and delegate the rest.
+So, at least from an efficiency point of view, you should specialize in what you are best at, and delegate the rest.

 The same logic applies to countries.
-Broadly speaking, the principle of comparative advantage postulates that all nations can gain from trade if each specializes in producing what they are relatively more efficient at producing, and imports the rest: “do what you do best, import the rest”.30
+Broadly speaking, the principle of comparative advantage postulates that all nations can gain from trade if each specializes in producing what they are relatively more efficient at producing, and imports the rest: “do what you do best, import the rest”.31

 In countries with a relative abundance of certain factors of production, the theory of comparative advantage predicts that they will export goods that rely heavily upon those factors: a country typically has a comparative advantage in those goods that use its abundant resources.
 Colombia exports bananas to Europe because it has comparatively abundant tropical weather.